 Take a leadership position in user experience and user interface design (UX/UI) at a software company or design consultancy.
 Or become a faculty member at a research university.

-The Master of Graphic Design (MGD) moves students toward a deeper knowledge of graphic and experience design through purposeful, individually driven design practice.
+The Master of Graphic & Experience Design (MGXD) moves students toward a deeper knowledge of graphic and experience design through purposeful, individually driven design practice.
 Inquiry into contemporary and emergent design issues prepares graduates for leadership positions in user experience and user interface design (UX/UI), with expertise in research, data visualization, digital typography, and artificial intelligence.
-Successful completion of the MGD results in a terminal degree, equivalent to the MFA, and qualifies graduates to teach at the university level or to pursue a PhD in Design.
+Successful completion of the MGXD results in a terminal degree, equivalent to the MFA, and qualifies graduates to teach at the university level or to pursue a PhD in Design.

-MGD II: Two-year Master of Graphic Design Program
+MGXD II: Two-year Master of Graphic & Experience Design Program

 Through graduate studios, seminars, and workshops, students delve into histories, design-related theories, and human-centered research methods relevant to current and emerging practices.
 Students investigate questions individually and collaboratively around design and technology through research, making (visualizations, visual diagrams, and functioning prototypes), discussion, and critique.
 Students can also take advantage of NC State or our affiliate universities, Duke University and UNC-Chapel Hill, by enrolling in electives.